-- b.
-Reading - i.
-Managing Information Technology in a New Age (IBM, 2000).
-Note: This may be dated and needs to be reviewed. - ii.
-Where Machines Could Replace Humans-and Where They Can't (Yet) (Chui, Manyika, & Miremadi, 2016). - c.
-Discussion
+ii.
+Where Machines Could Replace Humans-and Where They Can't (Yet) (Chui, Manyika, & Miremadi, 2016).

-In Principles for Applying Information Technology (James Drogan, 2005) the point is made that "The only legitimate uses of information systems are to improve the performance of the enterprise."
+In Principles for Applying Information Technology (James Drogan, 2005c) the point is made that "The only legitimate uses of information systems are to improve the performance of the enterprise."
 This requires management that is knowledgeable and involved.

-Please take up this issue of managing technology with a specific focus on what you think are the two or three most significant management challenges; that which makes them significant; and what can be done to mitigate these challenges.
+Please take up this issue of managing ICT with a specific focus on what you think are the two or three most significant management challenges; that which makes them significant; and what can be done to mitigate these challenges.

-- 6. Merging the Contexts: Information Economics - a.
-Purpose
+6. Merging the Contexts: Information Economics

-This module merges the two previous streams of information - business and technology - to produce a high level description of the application of technology that will improve the performance of the business.
+This module merges the two previous streams of information - business and ICT - to produce a high level description of the application of ICT that will improve the performance of the business.
 We also consider the question of what an executive needs to know to do this job properly.